 The origin of the control voltage in most residential HVAC systems originates from the step-down transformer.
 You will find the transformer in the equipment somewhere.
 It is important to understand the step-down transformer and how it works.

 As with the circuit board above.
 If you have input but no output, therefore something is wrong with the component.
 In this case, it is a control step-down transformer.
 Does the HVAC system have one or two transformers?
 Air Conditioner troubleshooting requires one to know these answers and how to answer the questions and solve the problem.

 Almost all relays and contactors in a typical air conditioner system are controlled by the thermostat.
 When the thermostat calls for air conditioning it closes some contacts in the thermostat.
 This completes the circuit for the control voltage.

-That process sends control voltage to either a relay or a contactor or both.
+That process sends the control voltage to either a relay or a contactor or both.
 When the relay or contactor or both close the contacts inside the relay or contactor close.
 This completes another circuit which is typically line voltage but can be a control circuit.
 This line voltage energizes compressors and fan motors and the system starts.
 And the control voltage controls many other components including relays and contactors.

 Reading Ladder Logic Diagrams

-As a result of learning ladder logic you will understand the sequence of operation.
+As a result of learning ladder logic, you will understand the sequence of operation.
 The sequence as designed by the engineer and the manufacturer.
 This makes the air conditioning problem-solving process becomes simpler because of that understanding.

 That is if the air conditioner comes with a ladder logic diagram.
 Many air conditioners do not come with a ladder logic diagram but most noteworthy, a component pictorial diagram.
 A good technician can take a pictorial diagram and draw their own ladder logic diagram.
-In doing that you can better understand sequence of operation for the air conditioner system.
+In doing that you can better understand the sequence of operation of the air conditioner system.